fullstack-development/web3-roadmap/Web3.md

 Questions:

-* В чем разница между web1, web2, web3?
+* What is the difference between web1, web2, web3?
-* В чем основные проблемы каждого поколения web?
+* What are the main problems of each generation of web?
-* Вспомните, какими web3 приложения вы пользовались когда-либо? Пару примеров.
+* What are the advantages and disadvantages of web3?